ROCm/TransferBench/docs/how to/use-transferbench.rst

 .. meta::
-  :description: TransferBench documentation
+  :description: TransferBench is a utility to benchmark simultaneous transfers between user-specified devices (CPUs or GPUs)
-  :keywords: TransferBench, API, ROCm, documentation, HIP
+  :keywords: Using TransferBench, TransferBench Usage, TransferBench How To, API, ROCm, documentation, HIP

 .. _using-transferbench: